swiss-ai-center/a-guide-to-mlops/docs/concept.md

 ## What is MLOps?

-MLOps (short for _"Machine Learning Operations"_) is a set of practices for deploying, managing, and monitoring machine learning models in production.

-Similar to DevOps, MLOps combines software development practices with data science to automate the ML lifecycle: data preparation, model training, deployment, and maintenance.
-The goal is to build models that are accurate, scalable, and secure.
+MLOps, short for _Machine Learning Operations_, is the set of practices that turn a machine learning experiment into a system that can be reproduced, deployed, monitored, and improved over time.
+It extends the principles of software engineering — version control, automated testing, continuous integration, and deployment — to the specific needs of machine learning, where code, data, and models all change together.

+In practice, MLOps means that a model is never just an artifact produced by a single run.
+It is the result of a pipeline whose inputs, parameters, and environment are versioned and whose outputs can be recreated by anyone with access to the repository.

+## The scope of an ML system

-Building effective ML systems requires more than just perfecting the model itself.
-In fact, the ML code and model make up only a small fraction of a real-world ML system.
-The surrounding infrastructure needed for deployment and operation is much larger and more complex.
+A common mistake is to treat the model as the product.
+In reality, the model code and trained weights represent only a small part of a production machine learning system.
+The surrounding infrastructure — data pipelines, training orchestration, experiment tracking, serving infrastructure, monitoring, and feedback loops — is significantly larger.

 ![ML system](assets/images/ml_system.svg){ align=center }

-MLOps uses tools like version control, continuous integration and deployment (CI/CD) pipelines, containers, and monitoring systems to manage this complexity.
-This helps teams deploy models faster with fewer errors and less downtime.
+MLOps provides the tooling and discipline to manage this surrounding infrastructure.
+The goal is not to optimize the model in isolation, but to build a reliable system around it.

-## What problems does MLOps aim to solve?
+## What MLOps addresses

-MLOps addresses common challenges in deploying machine learning models to
-production:

-- **Scalability**: Managing resources to handle large datasets and growing demands efficiently.
-- **Reproducibility**: Ensuring models can be replicated consistently across different environments with the same training data and configuration.
-- **Data management**: Maintaining clean, properly labeled, high-quality data throughout the ML lifecycle.
+The following challenges appear as soon as an experiment needs to be shared, deployed, or maintained:

+- **Reproducibility.** The same experiment must produce the same result when run by a different person, on a different machine, or months later.
+This guide uses version control and data versioning to make that possible.
+- **Automation.** Manual training, evaluation, and reporting steps do not scale across a team.
+This guide moves these steps into a continuous integration pipeline so that every change is validated automatically.
+- **Deployment.** A trained model is useful only when it can be served and accessed by other systems.
+This guide packages the model, builds a container, and deploys it to Kubernetes.
-- **Model drift**: Detecting when model performance degrades over time due to changing data patterns and making timely adjustments.
+- **Monitoring.** Production data changes, and model performance degrades over time.
+This guide adds monitoring to detect drift and identify when the model needs attention.
-- **Security**: Protecting models and data from vulnerabilities and ensuring privacy and integrity.

-By addressing these challenges, MLOps helps teams deploy models faster while maintaining quality and reliability in production.
+- **Retraining.** New data closes the loop and improves the model.
+This guide uses Label Studio to label new data, with AI assistance from the model, and retrains the model so the system keeps improving.

-## Why would MLOps be useful for you?
+## Why this matters

-MLOps provides key benefits for anyone developing or deploying machine learning
-models:

-- **Efficiency**: Automate repetitive tasks like data preparation, training, and deployment to save time and reduce errors.
-- **Accuracy**: Train models on high-quality data with optimized configurations for better performance in production.
-- **Scalability**: Handle larger datasets and growing workloads as your needs expand.
-- **Speed**: Deploy models faster and get them to production quickly.
-- **Collaboration**: Improve communication and alignment between data scientists, developers, and operations teams.

-MLOps makes it easier to build and deploy machine learning models that are reliable, maintainable, and ready for production use.
+Without MLOps, a successful experiment often remains a fragile artifact: difficult to reproduce, hard to update, and risky to deploy.
+With MLOps, the experiment becomes the starting point of a controlled lifecycle in which results can be tracked, compared, deployed, and improved with confidence.

+## This guide

+This guide follows a common path in machine learning: it begins with a Jupyter notebook experiment and progressively turns it into a reproducible, deployed, and maintainable system.
+The following chapters walk through that lifecycle step by step, beginning with a local notebook and ending with a deployed, monitored, and retrainable system.